MercersKitchen/Advanced-Computer-Science/Review Processing_JAVA/README.md

   - Remove ball shadow
 - Create Paddles and move them, see folder
   - Bounce off paddles
+  - Make Game stop when ball in the net
-- Create Nets and Record Score
+- Record a goal to the console

 ---